dougbtv/dougbtv.github.io/_posts/2017-07-18-openshift-ansible-lab-byo.markdown

 ## Start the OpenShift Ansible run.

-In the `openshift-ansible-bootstrap` clone's root, you'll find a file `final.inventory` which is the inventory we're going to use for openshift-ansible -- except again, we'll have to replace the IPs in the first three lines of that file.
+In the `base-infra-bootstrap` clone's root, you'll find a file `final.inventory` which is the inventory we're going to use for openshift-ansible -- except again, we'll have to replace the IPs in the first three lines of that file.
 (These will match what you created in the last step for the `bootstrap.yml`)

 Here's the whole thing in case you need it: